Tom DeLonge On Blink-182 Reunion In 2017: ‘I Could Be Back In A Period Of Days’

 “I miss the relationship we had, and the growth, and the crazy times.
 But I don’t miss the grind.
 Like, every band has a grind, so you have to love it so much that you tolerate the grind.”

 Offering further details on the band’s current business relationship, DeLonge referred to replacement Blink member Matt Skiba as “someone doing my job for me.”
-Tom also revealed the he, Barker, and Hoppus still “own everything” in relation to Blink-182’s brand.
+Tom also revealed that he, Barker, and Hoppus still “own everything” concerning Blink-182’s brand.
 While stating that he’s currently quite busy with his To the Stars media company and ongoing alien investigations, DeLonge mentioned that he could come back to Blink at any time.

 “If I wanted to, I could be back [in Blink] in a period of days.”